Geographic Spines in the 2020 Census Disclosure Avoidance System: Representing Linear Queries on the Spine

 \section{Representing Linear Queries on the Spine}

-In this section we will describe how we represent the workload and the strategy matrices that include the linear queries for each geounit on the spine.
-To do so, we will first consider the case in which the same query groups are used in all such geounits, and generalize this notation afterward to the case in which the query matrix is dependent on the geolevel.
+In this section we describe how we represent the workload and the strategy matrices that include the linear queries for each geounit on the spine.
+To do so, we first consider the case in which the same query groups are used in all such geounits, and generalize this notation afterward to the case where the query matrix is dependent on the geolevel.

-Let the workload of the linear queries for each geounit be denoted by $W \in \mathbb{R}^{m\times n},$ where $W=\stack(\{Q[i]\}_i^q)$ and each $Q[i]$ is a query group matrix.
-We will also assign an integer to each block geounit for the purpose of ordering the blocks.
-Specifically, we will suppose that the blocks are ordered lexicographically so that blocks in the same state are adjacent to one another, within each state, blocks in the same county are adjacent, etc. For example, in the case of the conventional geographic spine, this can be achieved by sorting the blocks by their 15 digit Census GEOID, as the format of the GEOID is [2 digit state FIPS code][3 digit county FIPS code][6 digit Census tract code][4 digit Census block code].
-We will also periodically refer to geounit $u \in \{1,\dots,U[l]\}$ in geolevel $l\in \{1,\dots, L\}$ as geounit $(l,u).$
+Let the strategy matrix of the linear queries for each geounit be denoted by $B \in \{0,1\}^{m\times n},$ where $B=\stack(\{Q[i]\}_i^q)$ and each $Q[i]$ is a query group matrix.
+We assign an integer to each block geounit for the purpose of ordering the blocks.
+Specifically, suppose that the blocks are ordered lexicographically so that blocks in the same state are adjacent to one another, within each state, blocks in the same county are adjacent, etc. For example, in the case of the conventional geographic spine, this can be achieved by sorting the blocks by their 15 digit census GEOID, as the format of the GEOID is [2 digit state FIPS code][3 digit county FIPS code][6 digit census tract code][4 digit census block code].\footnote{Federal Information Processing Standard (FIPS) codes are fixed width codes assigned to states and counties.
+Each two digit state FIPS code is unique, and within each state, each three digit county FIPS code is also unique.} We refer to geounit $u \in \{1,\dots,U[l]\}$ in geolevel $l\in \{1,\dots, L\}$ as geounit $(l,u).$